bishtgautam/elm-unofficial-guide/docs/source/custom_elm_surf.rst

 -  Create `SCRIP <https://earthsystemmodeling.org/docs/release/ESMF_8_0_1/ESMF_refdoc/node3.html#SECTION03028000000000000000>`_ file for you new surface grid.

--  If you already have the domain file for your grid, you can convert it to SCRIP with the `MATLAB script < https://github.com/donghuix/Setup-E3SM-Mac/blob/master/matlab-scripts-to-process-inputs/convert_domain_to_SCRIPgrid.m>`_.
+-  If you already have the domain file for your grid, you can convert it to SCRIP with the `MATLAB < https://github.com/donghuix/Setup-E3SM-Mac/blob/master/matlab-scripts-to-process-inputs/convert_domain_to_SCRIPgrid.m>`_ script.

 2. Mapping file